numbbo/coco/README.md

 This code reimplements the original Comparing Continous Optimizer platform (http://coco.gforge.inria.fr/), now rewritten fully in ANSI C with the other languages calling the C code.
 As the name suggests, the code provides a platform to benchmark and compare continuous optimizers, AKA non-linear solvers for numerical optimization.
-Languages currently available are C, Java, MATLAB, and Python.
+Languages currently available are C, Java, MATLAB/Octave, and Python.
-Languages available in near future are C++ and Octave.
+Support for C++ is expected to be available in the near future.
 Contributions to link further languages are more than welcome.

 See [here](http://numbbo.github.io/workshops) and [here](http://coco.gforge.inria.fr/) and further links below to learn more about the ideas behind CoCO.